Lise Sarfati

 Lise Sarfati (born 1958) is a French photographer and artist.
-She is noted for her photographs of elusive characters, often young, who resist any attempt to being pinned down.
+She is noted for her photographs of elusive characters, often young, who resist any attempt to be pinned down.
 Her work particularly explores the instability of feminine identity.
 Most recently, Sarfati’s photographs have focused on the relationship between individuals and the urban landscape.
 She has extensively worked in Russia and the United States.